mAIstermind/GenGreeting/USER_GUIDE.md

 *   **Upgrading:** You can click the "Upgrade" button in the header at any time to go to the pricing page and choose a different plan.
 *   **Custom Branding:** Click the **user icon** in the top-right corner to open Settings.
 Here you can enter your name/business name and upload a logo.
 Your branding will be automatically applied to the corner of every card when you use the **"Download All (.zip)"** function.

+## 4. Installing as a Desktop/Mobile App (PWA)

+This application is a Progressive Web App (PWA), which means you can install it directly onto your computer or phone for a faster, more integrated experience, just like a native app.

+*   **On Desktop (Chrome, Edge):** Look for an "Install" icon in the address bar (usually on the right side, resembling a computer screen with a down arrow).
+Click it and then confirm the installation.
+The app will now be in your applications folder and on your taskbar/dock.
+*   **On Mobile (iOS/Safari):** Tap the "Share" button at the bottom of the screen, then scroll down and tap "Add to Home Screen".
+*   **On Mobile (Android/Chrome):** Tap the three-dot menu in the top-right corner, then tap "Install app" or "Add to Home screen".

+This gives you quick, one-click access from your home screen or desktop and provides a focused, full-screen experience without browser tabs.

-## 4. Frequently Asked Questions (FAQ)
+## 5. Frequently Asked Questions (FAQ)

 **Q: What happens if I run out of credits?**
 A: The generation features will be disabled.
 You will see a message prompting you to upgrade your plan to continue creating cards.

 **Q: What happens if an image fails to generate for one of my contacts?**
-A: The app will stop the batch process and display an error message explaining the issue.
-This prevents you from wasting credits on a faulty list or temporary API issue.
-You can then fix the issue and try again.
+A: The app will continue generating cards for other contacts but will display an error message for the failed ones.
+This prevents a single bad entry (like a broken image URL) from stopping the entire batch.

 **Q: Can I use my own custom prompts for batch generation?**
-A: Currently, batch generation uses the provided templates for consistency and quality, but you can add custom details using the "Theme Customization" feature.
+A: Currently, batch generation uses the provided templates for consistency and quality.
 For fully custom one-off prompts, please use the "Generate with Imagen" tab.